Back To The Future

-Syria's civil war is now entering its tenth year - and some 2.5 million Syrian children have been forced to find refuge outside the country's borders.
+Syria's civil war is now entering its eleventh year - and some 2.5 million Syrian children have been forced to find refuge outside the country's borders.
 These children live with their families in camps and settlements - and are exposed to a number of threats to their safety.
 The threat of exploitation - such as child trafficking or child labour - is real.

 These children are also frequently denied their fundamental right to an education.
 War Child has joined a consortium with other leading NGOs to address this issue - through the Back to the Future project.

 Back to the Future responds to the educational needs of these children - and supports them to become the drivers of a brighter future for Syria and the region.